Close your eyes, breathe in deeply, now exhale slowly… That was easy, wasn’t it? Not for everyone…

 Posted on: September 3rd, 2008Sections → Family → Parenting Our Children

 It is difficult to describe the sickening, gut-wrenching sensation I experience when I get phone calls from parents whose children were sexually abused or from adults who have carried the horrible scars of childhood abuse for decades, often shredding their relationships and ruining their lives.

 Posted on: August 6th, 2008Sections → Family → Parenting Our Children

 In last week's column, a parent named Sara asked how she should deal with a book she bought on the planets that contains text describing the world as being 15 billion years old.
 She questioned if she ought to read it to her children and discuss with them the fact that there are people who believe this - while sharing with them our belief that the Torah teaches us that the world is 5,766 years old.

 Posted on: July 30th, 2008Sections → Family → Parenting Our Children

 Dear Rabbi Horowitz: Recently, I bought a book on the planets that begins with a description of a 15 billion-year-old world.
 Can I read that book to my children and discuss with them the fact that there are people (even smart people) in the world who believe this, yet help them understand our belief that the Torah - which is the emes - teaches us that the world is 5,768 years old?
 I want my children to know that there are people who incorrectly believe this, and I also would like them to hear this from me - and not from someone who doesn't have proper hashkafos.
 At the same time, I understand that the theory of evolution is not accepted in the Torah world.
 I hope I am not putting you in an uncomfortable position with this question.
 Sara

-Printed from: http://www.jewishpress.com/sections/family/parenting-our-children/which-are-you/2012/10/05/
+Printed from: http://www.jewishpress.com/sections/family/chronicles-of-crises/chronicles-of-crises-in-our-communities-222/2013/04/19/

 Scan this QR code to visit this page online: